-- It should be big enough to be able to wrap all the way around the boule.
+- It should be big enough to wrap around the boule.
 Brush the dough with extra virgin olive oil and sprinkle on some black sesame seeds.

-- Then grab a bowl with a boule and move it over in the middle of the outer dough.
-Grab each side of the main dough and fold it in towards the middle.
+- Then grab a bowl with a boule and move it over to the middle of the outer dough.
+Grab each side of the main dough and fold it towards the center.

 - Wrap the outside dough loosely around the main dough, and move it to a 7-inch round banneton.

-- Use the exact same procedure for the other bread.
+- Use the same procedure for the other bread.

 Bake the bread

-- When you are ready to bake, heat your oven to 260°C/500°F, with a baking steel and a dutch oven inside.
+- When ready to bake, heat your oven to 260°C/500°F, with a baking steel and a dutch oven inside.
 I am using my challenger bread pan.

 - Flip it onto the peel.
-Put a stencil on top center of the dough.
+Put a stencil on the top center of the dough.

-- To flour you can use a little pouch made from muslin with all-purpose flour inside.
+- You can use a little pouch made from muslin with all-purpose flour inside for easy flouring.

 - Hold down the stencil covering half with your hand.
 Then shake the flour pouch until you can see the stencil on the dough.
 Then turn the dough around and flour the other half.

 - Then score a big cross.
 Be very careful when you score it so you don’t score into the main dough.
-You can always go over the score afterwards.
+You can always go over the score afterward.

 - Then do four short scores on the side.

 - Take the top off the dutch oven, and put the dough inside.
-Then put the top back on.
+Then put the lid back on.

 - Bake for 20 minutes, and remove the top.